karschsp/Retaliation/README.md

 ## RETALIATION - A Jenkins "Extreme Feedback" Contraption

-*Lava Lamps are for pussies!
-Retaliate to a broken build with a barrage of foam missiles.*
+*Retaliate to a broken build with a barrage of foam missiles.*

 ### Summary